lakwet/voracious_sort/README.md

 - 1st column: time un micro second
 - 2nd column: standard deviation (if more than 1 iteration) in nano second
 - 3rd column: time per item in nano second

+*Disclaimer*: voracious_mt_sort becomes slower if there is more than 16 threads.
+It is a know problem.
+I will try to address it later.
+Moreover, the voracious sort crate is optimized for CPU with AVX/AVX2, you can encounter dramatic loss of performance if you use it on a CPU without AVX/AVX2.
+Since I don't have a "big" CPU and enough RAM, it is complicated for me to benchmark the sort on array of size 1_000_000_000+ (for u64 or i64), so I don't really know what happens after that.

+## Memory consumption

+This sort has been optimized for performance (speed) and not for memory consumption.
+Depending on the type and the size of the array, LSD sort "like" can be used so the required memory can be up to 2 x n (with "n" the size of the array).

+Better handling of memory consumption can be a future improvement.

 ## For developers and researchers